 In rare cases, a seroma may calcify.
 This will leave a hard knot in the seroma site.

 A seroma may drain externally onto your skin’s surface from time to time.
 The drainage should be clear or slightly bloody.
 If you begin experiencing the symptoms of an infection, the seroma may have developed into an abscess.
-You will need medical treatment for that.
-An abscess is unlikely to disappear on its own, and it may grow in size and become very uncomfortable.
-The infection may also make you very sick.

 - white or very bloody drainage from the seroma